 A response to Rowan County’s petition is due to the Supreme Court next month.
 We will keep watch on the progress of this case and will keep you updated online at ACLJ.org.

 As we aggressively battle at the Supreme Court to defend religious liberty & prayer, we urgently need your support.
-Have your gift DOUBLED now.
-Have your gift doubled through our Matching Challenge.
+Donate today to defend prayer.